usaid-cs/yesterday-i-learned/random.md

 1. Wetting your fingers lets you tell the direction of the wind??
 1. The Japanese monarchy is the longest continuous-running monarchy in the world.
 1. Almost 1/4 of the film *Der Untergang* describes Hitler killing himself and his bunker wife.
 As an aside, the Fuhrerbunker today is [a parking lot](https://en.wikipedia.org/wiki/F%C3%BChrerbunker#/media/File:Berlin_2011_location_of_F%C3%BChrerbunker.jpg), and next to it, [a language school, a grocery store, and a sushi place](https://goo.gl/maps/8pgriG4jowD2).
-1. The [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) paraphrases that "if you have 10 things and 9 holes to put them in, then 1 of the holes must have more than 1 thing".
-The first semi-useful example given was "if you have a drawer of socks, half black half blue, you can get a pair of the same colour by taking out at most 3 socks".
 1. [Gherkins](https://en.wikipedia.org/wiki/Pickled_cucumber) are pickles.
 1. Set up a [bastion host](https://en.wikipedia.org/wiki/Bastion_host) (a security-hardened host) that you need to connect to, in order to get to your other web services, then---at least in theory---you can save your time hardening all your other hosts, because they aren't exposed to the internets.
 1. Machines may be better than humans at almost everything, but humans are still better at ["picking up pieces of fluff"](https://www.cbc.ca/news/technology/tesla-model-3-sedan-automation-robots-manufacturing-delay-1.4734829), at least for now.